 Give your child a creative edge!

 There are numerous reasons why kids and teens should learn to code.
-Improve your child's computational thinking skills, creativity, and if-then reasoning with a week of programming instruction at an iD Tech program, with a wide range of summer programming courses for kids and teens ages 7–18 (and online coding courses for kids and teens), spanning many coding languages.
+Improve your child's computational thinking skills, creativity, and if-then reasoning with a week of programming instruction at an iD Tech program.
+There are a wide range of summer programming courses for kids and teens ages 7–18 (and online coding courses for kids and teens), spanning many coding languages.

 Every one of these languages will help students better understand programming principles and get excited about coding.
 For more help selecting a course, you can reach out to our Camp Specialists.
 They love helping families like yours every day!